 It was the summer of 2009 when I started my coach training class; the instructor started the session with a guided meditation.
 The purpose was to be ready and present for the session.
 However, as someone from the high-paced, left-brained, hardcore technology field, I could not appreciate it much.
-Noticing my breathing and the body parts seemed totally nonintellectual!
-Then, to make things even worse, she asked us to imagine forming a circle with our ancestors and dance with them – I totally checked out and waited impatiently till she came back to reality!
+Noticing my breathing and the body parts seemed nonintellectual!
+Then, to make things even worse, she asked us to imagine forming a circle with our ancestors and dancing with them – I checked out and waited impatiently until she returned to reality!

 Later, as a coach and a workshop facilitator, I have now learned to appreciate the value of mind-body connection a little more.
 Learning from my initial reaction, I have adopted a much simpler version of it, though.
 Sometimes as simple as 3-4 focused, slow breathing helps my clients be calmer and more present.
 For example, the other day, my client Steven, a mid-level manager in a high-tech company, reported, “The mind-body connection has helped me be more effective in stressful situations, at work and even at home with my 3-year old”.
-Steven is a very goal-oriented, hyperactive, high-achieving individual like most of you.
+Like most of you, Steven is a very goal-oriented, hyperactive, high-achieving individual.

-In case you are raising your eyebrows in disbelief and thinking, “oh yeah, not for me,” I totally get that.
-However, if your life challenges are at least the same or more than my 10-year-old, you may want to pay attention to this part.
+If you are raising your eyebrows in disbelief and thinking, “Oh yeah, not for me,” I get that.
+However, if your life challenges are at least the same or more than my 10-year-old, you may want to pay attention to this.

 Last week my 10-year-old missed a few days of school.
-The pending homework made her a little overwhelmed; none of the math assignments seemed comprehensible.
+The pending homework overwhelmed her; none of the math assignments seemed comprehensible.
 Finally, quite frustrated and irritated, she came to me for help.
 The frustration was contagious.
-I almost jumped into “solving” the problem in my usual way… luckily, an idea stopped me in the middle.
+I almost jumped into “solving” the problem my usual way… luckily, an idea stopped me.
 Maybe we could use some focused deep breathing this time.

 You can imagine how a 10-year-old would respond to my request – she resisted.
-I calmed myself down with a few deep breathes then hugged her firmly.
+I calmed down with a few deep breaths and hugged her firmly.
 I gently invited her to leave the worries for a moment and only focus on the breathing process.
 I felt she was calming down, and then all of a sudden, she started weeping.
-Very unusual of me – I remained calm; I let her weep as I compassionately wrapped her around with my arms.
+Very unusual of me – I remained calm; I let her cry as I compassionately wrapped her around with my arms.
 And it was over within another minute or two.
 She washed her face and finished the rest of the homework smoothly.

 Only a few focused breathing turned the cranky situation into a graceful positive experience for both of us!
 Now I know that the mind-body connection can be a great optimizer no matter how big or small the situation is.
 If a 10-year-old can do it, so can you!